A New Formula for Faster Computation of the K-Fold Cross-Validation and Good Regularisation Parameter Values in Ridge Regression: Introduction

 \section{Introduction}

-Model-/parameter selection in statistical modelling is frequently justified from the maximum likelihood (ML) principle in combination with some measure of model quality (such as the Akaike's Information Criterion (AIC), Bayesian Information Criterion (BIC), Mallows $C_p$, the $PRESS$ statistic etc.) that estimates the expected predictive performance for some candidate model(s) \cite{hastie09}.
+\PARstart{M}{odel}-/parameter selection in statistical modelling is frequently justified from the maximum likelihood (ML) principle in combination with some measure of model quality (such as the Akaike's Information Criterion (AIC), Bayesian Information Criterion (BIC), Mallows $C_p$, the $PRESS$ statistic, etc.) that estimates the expected predictive performance for some candidate model(s) \cite{hastie09}.

 According to Hjorth \cite{hjort93} the application of cross-validation measures as a methodology for model-/parameter selection in statistical applications was introduced by Stone \cite{stone74}.
-Stones ideas motivated the invention of the generalised cross-validation ($GCV$) method by Golub et al. \cite{golub79} which is a computationally efficient approximation to the leave-one-out cross-validation (LooCV) method.
-It is invariant under orthogonal transformations and considered to be a computationally efficient method for choosing appropriate regularisation parameter values in ridge regression (RR) modelling.
+Stone's ideas motivated the invention of the generalised cross-validation ($GCV$) method by Golub et al. \cite{golub79} which is a computationally efficient approximation to the leave-one-out cross-validation (LooCV) method.
+It is invariant under orthogonal transformations and is considered to be a computationally efficient method for choosing appropriate regularisation parameter values in ridge regression (RR) modelling. { Cross-validation is still an active area of research, see, e.g., \cite{benkeser2020improved,bates2023cross,smith2014correcting} for some recent works regarding prediction estimates for cross-validation, and \cite{celisse2016stability} for an analysis of the stability of generalisation bounds for leave-one-out cross-validation.
+The focus of the present work is the selection of an appropriate regularisation parameter value, primarily by grid search but numerical optimisation is also discussed.}

-The RR method was introduced to the statistics community by Hoerl and Kennard \cite{hoerl70}, and is perhaps the most important special case in the Tikhonov \cite{tikhonov63} regularisation (TR) framework of linear regression methods.
+The RR method was introduced to the statistics community by Hoerl and Kennard \cite{hoerl70}, and is perhaps the most important special case in the Tikhonov regularisation\cite{tikhonov63} (TR) framework of linear regression methods.
 The TR ideas were originally introduced to the community of numerical mathematics for solving linear discrete ill-posed problems in the context of inverse modelling.
 A good elementary introduction to the field is given in Hansen \cite{hansen10}.

 The fast and exact calculations of the LooCV based {\it Predicted Residual Sum of Squares} ($PRESS$) statistic for the ordinary least squares (OLS) regression have been demonstrated by Allen \cite{allen71,allen74}.
 The purpose of the present paper is to demonstrate that such calculations are also available for the regularisation parameter selection problem of TR/RR at essentially no additional computational cost.
-In the present paper we demonstrate this as follows:
+In the present paper, we demonstrate this as follows:

 \begin{enumerate} \item[i)] From the Sherman--Morrison--Woodbury updating formula for matrix inversion, see Householder \cite{householder65}, we prove a new theorem that gives the general formula for calculating the segmented cross-validation (SegCV) residuals of linear least squares regression modelling.
 The formula for calculating the LooCV residuals in Allen's $PRESS$ statistic \cite{allen71,allen74} follows as a corollary of this result.